 Alzheimer's disease is the most common form of dementia in younger people, accounting for around a third of young people with dementia.
 Some people who are affected will have a family history of young onset dementia in their family.
 People with Down's syndrome and other learning disabilities can also develop dementia at an early age.
 When people with Down's syndrome develop dementia, this is usually due to Alzheimer's disease.

-You will find more detailed information about the condition on this website Alzheimer’s Society.
+You will find more detailed information from Alzheimer's Research UK about the condition here.

-If you are affected by Familial Alzheimer's disease, you may find this group helpful Familial Alzheimer's Support Group.
+If you are affected by Familial Alzheimer's disease, you may find this informaation from Rare Dementia Support helpful.